sjgiorgi/chatlab/docs/survey-integration/index.rst

 Overview
 --------

-ChatLab integrates directly with major survey platforms like **Qualtrics** and **REDCap**, allowing you to embed live large language model (LLM) chat sessions within survey instruments.
+ChatLab integrates directly with major survey platforms like :doc:`Qualtrics </survey-integration/qualtrics>` and :doc:`REDCap </survey-integration/redcap>`,
+allowing you to embed live language model chat sessions within survey instruments.
 Participants experience the chatbot as a seamless part of the survey, appearing as an inline question or form component through an embedded iframe.